thelabcat/word-search-generator/README.md

 options:
-  -h, --help            show this help message and exit -t, --use-tk          (GUI) Use the legacy Tk GUI instead of Qt -H, --use-hard        (CLI) Use the harder, backwards (11-o'-clock) directions -s, --size-factor SIZE_FACTOR
+  -h, --help            show this help message and exit -t, --use-tk          (GUI) Use the legacy Tk GUI instead of Qt -H, --use-hard        Use the harder, backwards (11-o'-clock) directions -s, --size-factor SIZE_FACTOR
-                        (CLI) Set the starting factor of how many junk characters to fill characters to use (will increase as neccesary), defaults to 4
+                        Set the starting factor of how many junk characters to fill characters to use (will increase as neccesary), defaults to 4
   -b, --intersect-bias INTERSECT_BIAS
-                        (CLI) Set a bias toward or against word intersections.
-Defaults to 0, random intersections -a, --answers         (CLI) Also print the puzzle with no filler characters -d, --no-decorate     (CLI) Don't print decoration lines around puzzle and key
+                        Set a bias toward or against word intersections.
+Defaults to 0, random intersections -a, --answers         (CLI) Also print the puzzle with no filler characters

 S.D.G.

 ```

+Note that the options which affect the GUI (anything not labeled CLI other than `--help`) merely set its defaults.
+They can still be overridden graphically.

 ## Legal: